jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 __WARNING__: make sure you include the trailing dot ('.') in the command.
 The dot creates the new project with a directory structure that simplifies deployment to a server.
 If you neglect to include the dot, delete the directories and files that were created (except 'venv') and run the command again along with the trailing doc ('.').

-Generating the `mysite` results in the following project layout:
+Generating `mysite` results in the following project layout:

 ```
 django-tutorial/